CusMeDroid/absenonline/README.md

 # Absen Online
-This is an application for a thesis.
+Build release apps for a company, where employees easily, quickly and accurately Absen Online.

 Permission on Manifest :